ISF Calibration from Greyscale Solutions

 "Does the room need to be completely dark?"

-The environment needs to be very dim.
+For televisions, the environment needs to be very dim.
 This can be achieved by sticking refuse bags over any windows to reduce ambient light, should the curtains or blinds in use prove insufficient.

 "How quickly can I have my new TV calibrated?"

 A break-in period of at least one week is recommended prior to an appointment.
 This allows for some initial performance drift and to cater for a higher chance of failure during the first few hours of use.

 "How much of a difference will professional TV calibration make?"